 The Draft Plan was informed by a Stage 2 AA and this NIR has been prepared to inform the competent authority, in this case, the Council, on conducting AA.
 The NIR will accompany the Draft Plan on public display.
-Mitigation was integrated into the Draft Plan that allows this report to conclude that that the Draft Plan is not foreseen to give rise to any effect on the ecological integrity of any European site, alone or in combination with other plans or projects.
+Mitigation was integrated into the Draft Plan that allows this report to conclude that that the Draft Plan is not foreseen to give rise to any significant effects on designated European sites, alone or in combination with other plans or projects.